Exploration and Production

 Chevron provides customers with natural gas storage and conducts trading activities in Canada.
 The company has a 94 percent interest in Aitken Creek and a 43 percent nonoperated interest in the Alberta Hub natural gas storage facilities.
 Together they have an approximate total capacity of 100 billion cubic feet.
 These facilities are adjacent to the Duvernay, Horn River, Liard and Montney shale formations.

-With an average of more than 80,000 customer visits per day, Chevron Canada ranks as British Columbia’s market leader in transportation fuels.
-Our network also makes us the largest gasoline convenience store marketer in the province.
-It includes:
+With an average of more than 80,000 customer visits per day, Chevron Canada is British Columbia's market leader in transportation fuels.
+We are the largest gasoline convenience store marketer in the province, and our commercial and industrial cardlocks make us the top regional commercial fuel provider in the province.
+Our network includes:

-- 21 White Spot Triple O™ quick-serve restaurants
+- 23 White Spot Triple O's™ quick-serve restaurants

-Chevron’s Burnaby Refinery was established in 1935.
-The 55,000-barrel-per-day facility is the only refinery on the coast of British Columbia, Chevron Canada Ltd.’s primary marketing area.
+Chevron's Burnaby Refinery was built in 1935.
+The 55,000-barrel-per-day facility is the only refinery on the west coast of British Columbia.
+It meets 25 percent of the province's demand for transportation fuel.

-On the shores of Burrard Inlet, near Vancouver, the Burnaby Refinery produces petroleum products from Canadian crude oil.
-The oil arrives at the refinery by pipeline, rail and truck from northern British Columbia and Alberta.
+On the shores of Burrard Inlet, near Vancouver, the refinery produces petroleum products from Canadian crude oil transported by pipeline, rail and truck.
+Conventional and synthetic crude oil is processed into propane, gasoline, jet fuel, distillate and asphalt.